Kiedtl/mouse/README.md

 ...

 ## Easter eggs
-I've buried at least 10 easter eggs in Mouse.
+I've buried around 8  easter eggs in Mouse.
 If you think you've found one, please file an issue!

 ## Contributing
 PR's are welcome, as long as they conform to the basic code style of this repository: